plone/training/deployment/plone_playbook.rst

     A configuration that demonstrates how to run multiple Zope/Plone installs with different versions and virtual hosting.

 The first four samples are meant to be immediately useful.
-Just copy and customize.
+Copy and customize.
-The multiserver sample is just a demonstration of several customization techniques.
+The multiserver sample is a demonstration of several customization techniques.
 Read it for examples, but don't expect to use it without substantial customization.

 Why no ``sample-large.yml``?